sdiehl/wiwinwlh/tutorial.md

 test = (Person {id = 1}, Animal {id = 2}, Vegetable {id = 3})
 ```

-Using just DuplicateRecordFields, projection is still not supported so the
+Using just `DuplicateRecordFields`, projection is still not supported so the
 following will not work.
-OverloadedLabels fixes this to some extent.

 ```haskell
 test :: (Int, Int, Int)